djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 - **Low to Moderate Fragmentation:** Ideal when fragmentation levels are between 10% and 30%.
 - **Frequent Updates:** Helps maintain index health without the overhead of full rebuilds.

-**Best Practices:**
-- **Combine with Rebuilding:** Use reorganizing for minor issues and rebuilding for severe fragmentation.
-- **Regular Scheduling:** Incorporate reorganizing into routine maintenance schedules to maintain index efficiency.

 ##### Updating Statistics

 Accurate statistics help the query optimizer make informed decisions about index usage.
 Statistics provide information about data distribution within indexed columns, enabling the optimizer to choose the most efficient query execution plans.